-In addition to using your Rule Set to determine the inventory of what to profile, a Profiling job uses Expressions to identify your sensitive data.
-You can add regular expressions to be used by Profiler Sets to the Profiler Settings.
+In addition to using your Rule Set to determine the inventory of what to profile, a Profiling job uses Profiler Sets to determine the set of Expressions to identify your sensitive data.
+You can add regular expressions or data type constraints to be used by Profiler Sets to the Profiler Settings.